 DISC can also write dozens of other disk and tape formats, but the cost is generally higher, and there are potential complications with tape formats.
 If you prefer tape, please contact us.

-weekly jobs are often sent electronically via either email or ftp
+Small files, rush jobs, and weekly jobs are often sent electronically via either email or ftp

 DISC can also import files directly into some database applications, saving you the time and aggravation of keying and testing the layout.
 We currently offer direct conversion to dBASE, Foxpro, and Access.